ramosmerino/adsk-initial-project/README.md

 ## Description

 This project is a coding challenge for Autodesk that implements a book search service using the OpenLibrary API.
-The service provides a clean, well-documented API for searching books with features like caching, request validation, and HATEOAS support.
+The service provides a clean API for searching books with features like caching, request validation with HATEOAS support.

 ## Tech Stack